 If you are a stock market investor then you should always look to diversify your investments into different categories to get maximum benefits.
 One such investment option is to invest in foreign stocks from India.
+In this article, we will look at How to Invest in Foreign Stocks from India, Taxes involved, Rules and Regulations.

-Although it’s quite a new approach for many and investing in international stocks from India is not a simple process but It’s gaining popularity recently.
+Although it’s quite a new approach for many and investing in international stocks from India is not a simple process It’s gaining popularity recently.
 With technological advancements, it’s becoming easy for Indians to start investing in international stocks.

 Why should you Invest in International Stocks?